 While these jets command high prices – anywhere from $5,000 to $20,000 per hour – they routinely bring high-powered executives and celebrities to some of the most far-flung destinations on the planet.

 The Airbus 318 Elite, Boeing BBJ and Embraer Lineage 1000 all include in-flight amenities including a fully staffed flight attendant service, office space, dining room and private bedrooms.

-Smaller long range jets without luxury amenities include the Cessna Citation Longitude.
+Smaller long range jets without luxury amenities include the Cessna Citation Longitude offered by the world renowned NetJets.
 The costs to charter a private jet significantly decrease with this model – it offers a range of 4,000 nautical miles and eight seats at less than $4,000 per hour.